Exploring the holographic entropy cone via reinforcement learning: Discussion

 Finally, we would also like to increase our precision of determining facets in the manner described in \Cref{sec:mmi}.
 While our gradient-based facet rediscovery demonstrated excellent results for $\N=3$ in \Cref{sec:mmi}, extending this approach to $\N=6$ proved significantly more challenging.
 The dimension of the $\N=6$ entropy space is $D = 2^6 - 1 = 63$, whereas that for the $\N=3$ entropy space is only 7.
 This high dimensionality, combined with the complex structure of the HEC with over 1800 known facet classes, requires substantially more gradient samples to obtain reliable estimates.
 In addition, each RL training run takes considerably longer at $\N=6$, making it impractical to gather sufficient statistics for meaningful gradient estimation within the scope of this work.
 We leave a more sophisticated search for new $\N=6$ HEIs using RL for future work.

 \acknowledgments

 We would like to thank Sergio Hern\'{a}ndez-Cuenca for useful discussions.
 We also acknowledge the assistance of Claude AI (Sonnet 3.7, Sonnet 4, Opus 4, Opus 4.1, Sonnet 4.5, and Opus 4.5), developed by Anthropic, which greatly accelerated our ability to test various hypotheses and iterate on experimental designs.
+This AI-assisted approach enabled rapid exploration of the parameter space and facilitated structured investigation of gradient estimation techniques.

 This work is supported in part by the Walter Burke Institute for Theoretical Physics and the Leinweber Forums for Theoretical Physics at Caltech and by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632.
 T.H. is also supported by the Heising-Simons Foundation “Observational Signatures of Quantum Gravity” collaboration grant 2021-2817.
 H.O. is also supported in part by the Simons Investigator Award (MP-SIP-00005259) and JSPS Grants-in-Aid for Scientific Research 23K03379.
 His work was performed in part at the Kavli Institute for the Physics and Mathematics of the Universe at the University of Tokyo, which is supported by the World Premier International Research Center Initiative, MEXT, Japan, at the Kavli Institute for Theoretical Physics (KITP) at the University of California, Santa Barbara, which is supported by NSF grant PHY-2309135, at the Aspen Center for Physics, which is supported by NSF grant PHY-1607611, and at Pioneering Science Promotion Division of RIKEN.